darkeclipz/3d-canvas/README.md

 ### Meshes

 A mesh holds all the vertices, edges, and faces.
-More importantly, it enables us to perform maths on an entire mesh (all the vertices at once).
+More importantly, it enables us to apply transformation on an entire mesh (all the vertices at once).

-  * `meshes` holds all the meshes that are rendered, `push` a `Mesh` to render it.
+  * A global variable `meshes` holds all the meshes that are rendered, `push` a `Mesh` to render it.
     * A mesh has `vertices`, `edges`, and `faces`.
     * A mesh supports the following operations: `scale(scalar)`, `translate(vec3)`, `vmult(vec3)`, `rotateY(angle)`, `applyToY(f(x,y))`, `faceColor(c)`.
     * A face supports the following operations: `center(mesh.vertices)`.